Smithtown Central School District: Middle schools

 The Smithtown Central School District serves students through three different middle schools.
 Grades six to eight are served in these middle schools.
 The regular Smithtown CSD middle school day lasts 6 hours and 43 minutes, from 7:50 am to 2:33 pm.
-Bus service from We Transport Inc. and Towne Bus Inc. transports students from home to school and back within an hour from school starting and ending.
+Bus service from WE Transport Inc. and Towne Bus Corp. transports students from home to school and back within an hour from school starting and ending.
 Late buses are available for students staying after school for athletic events or other clubs.
 These buses are condensed from the normal amount and run at 4:10 pm and at 5:10 pm.

 The middle schools contain a number of clubs for middle school students to join, most after school, with some before school.
 Middle schools in Smithtown contain several academic contests at an interscholastic level.
 There are athletic teams in Smithtown CSD's middle schools.
 Teams may be joined automatically or require one to audition in a try out.
 It is not unusual for a Smithtown sports team to go undefeated in a particular season.

 Students follow a bell schedule of a forty-one-minute period, nine-period day.
 There is a four-minute transition between periods.
 The school runs on a quarter system, distributing report cards every ten weeks of the 40-week school year.
 Progress reports are distributed halfway into the ten-week quarter.
 (Progress reports contain comments that do not go to the final grade of the class as opposed to report cards which contain grades, citizenship markings and comments).
 The last week of the school year (a 41st week) contains seminars and final exams for these students, including New York State High School Regents Examinations for math and science honors students.

-Prior to 1992, the middle schools in the Smithtown CSD were as follows:
+The middle schools in the Smithtown CSD were as follows: